-The Program mode or the P mode (you cannot set the apeture or shutter speed value, but everything else) is also a good mode to begin with, but the problem is you don’t have nearly the same degree of control over the exposure as in the other three modes.
+The Program mode or the P mode (you cannot set the aperture or shutter speed value, but everything else) is also a good mode, to begin with, but the problem is you don’t have nearly the same degree of control over the exposure as in the other three modes.

-Depth of field is the extent of the image that is acceptably sharp.
+The depth of field is the extent of the image that is acceptably sharp.
 You will notice that landscape images have almost everything in sharp focus.
-This is an example of big depth of field.
+This is an example of a big depth of field.

 The second of the manual modes, shutter priority mode allows you complete control over the shutter speed while the camera selects the corresponding aperture value automatically.

 Shutter priority mode is popular with photographers who look for creative shooting options.
 Shutter speed can be used to either slow down an exposure to capture movement or to freeze moving subjects mid-way.